Adding today’s date to your WordPress site is one of those small touches that can make your website look more professional and current.

 There are other usage scenarios where you may just want to show the current date and time.

-For this method, we will create a shortcode and then use it to display the date and time anywhere on our WordPress website.
+For this method, you will create a shortcode to display the date and time anywhere on your WordPress website.

 } else {